lithdew/casso/README.md

 Paper written by Greg J. Badros, and Alan Borning.
 For more information, please check out the paper [here](https://constraints.cs.washington.edu/cassowary/cassowary-tr.pdf).

-## Remarks

-Symbols/references to variables are represented as unsigned 32-bit integers.
-The first two bits of a symbol denote the symbols type, with the rest of the bits denoting the symbols ID.

-A symbol with an ID of zero is marked to be invalid.
-As a result, a program at any given moment in time may only generate at most 2^30 - 1 symbols, or 1,073,741,824 symbols.

-This was done for performance reasons to minimize memory usage and reduce the number of cycles needed to perform some operations.
-If you need this restriction lifted for a particular reason or use case, please open up a Github issue.

 ## Example

 ```go